Martin Roberts (presenter)

 Martin Leyland Roberts (born 20 July 1963) is an English television presenter, property expert, investor, entrepreneur and author.
 He presents the BBC One property auction series Homes Under the Hammer with co-presenters Martel Maxwell (since 2017) and Dion Dublin, although his co-presenter for many years was Lucy Alexander.
-He also hosts the Talkradio show "Home Rule with Martin Roberts", where he chats about property.
+He also hosts the Talkradio show Home Rule with Martin Roberts, on which he chats about property.

 Early life and career

 Born in Warrington, Cheshire, Roberts was brought up in Stockton Heath, a suburb of Warrington.
-Roberts began his career in the late 1980s at BBC Radio Manchester.
-Roberts' grandfather was a well known organist at various Warrington chapels.
+He began his career in the late 1980s at BBC Radio Manchester.
+His grandfather was a well known organist at various Warrington chapels.

-He attended Appleton Hall Grammar School then studied Electronic Engineering at the University of Bradford 1983–86 and was a DJ on Ramair, the university's radio station.
+Roberts attended Appleton Hall Grammar School, then studied electronic engineering at the University of Bradford 1983–86.
+He was a DJ on Ramair, the university's radio station.
 Roberts has worked as a property developer since the early 1990s and has contributed to several publications, both on the subject of property development and travel.